 Before settling down in any area, it is essential to properly analyze the perks and drawbacks.
 Miami is a beautiful and scenic city in the sunshine state of Florida, with stunning beaches, and plenty of residential areas including apartment complexes, houses, and townhouses, as well as shopping malls, restaurants, bars, and coffee shops.

 By many standards, that all makes for an excellent living location.
 But like any city, there are some areas better suited for certain people to live in than others.
-Read on to find out which locales are the best.
+Read on to find out which are the best neighborhoods to live in Miami.

 Best areas to live in Miami